iron-fish/website/docs/whitepaper/3_storage.md

 We use a Pedersen hash both on the notes, and for the intermediate nodes in the Merkle tree — using the [Jubjub elliptic curve](9_appendix.md#bls12-381-and-the-jubjub-curve).
 Pedersen hashes are SNARK-friendly, meaning they can be efficiently constructed within a zero-knowledge SNARK proving circuit.

-Remember that the main purpose for our Merkle Tree of Notes is to store notes that users can spend later while preserving that user’s privacy.
+Remember that the main purpose of our Merkle Tree of Notes is to store notes that users can spend later while preserving that user’s privacy.
 In order to do this, the notes in our Merkle tree store an encrypted note, along with other helper fields.
 All the information necessary to spend the note is contained here, thus the note owner doesn’t need to download the specific block or transaction that resulted in this note.

 #### Merkle Note